- Fluid Folly

 You’re only as safe as your car’s last inspection.
 Most cars break down for one of the following five reasons:

 - Won’t start

 Periodic tune-up and car care can help prevent the majority of these causes.
 A Motor Vac Engine Cleaning keeps the fuel system clean eliminating several variables and it makes the car run better too.
 Keeping the cooling system clean and serviced helps you avoid overheating problems.

 Funny thing is preventative auto maintenance money spent at your convenience sure beats a tow bill which has no added benefit to your car.
 Yet many consumers risk the tow and neglect the car.
 At DFM Auto Repair, we perform an inspection with each oil change.

 Lemon Check Saves the Day

 Our customers are once again requesting the Lemon Check.
 This inspection is for used car buyers to ward off the “lemon.”
-I guess used vehicle buyers are shopping more carefully.
-We will help you avoid many of the pitfalls involved in buying an “experienced” vehicle.
+No surprise to DFM used vehicle buyers are shopping more carefully.
+Hence, we will help you avoid many of the pitfalls involved in buying an “experienced” vehicle.

 Kicking the tires does not tell you if the car is a good one.
 Pretty paint does not make it sound.
 Let our experienced auto mechanic technicians check out that used vehicle before you buy a lemon.